NZUS01 KLZK DDHHMM

 the energy safely into the ground.

-Please note: While lightning rods help protect a structure from
+Please note: While lightning rods are used as safeguards

-a direct lightning strike, a complete lightning protection system
+against direct lightning strikes, a complete lightning protection

 surge protection devices for incoming power, data, communication